 Bronchial provocation, also known as bronchoprovocation and bronchial challenge, identifies and characterizes hyperresponsive airways by having the patient inhale an aerosolized chemical, called a broncho-spastic agonist, that triggers a hyperresponsive reaction.
 The chemicals most often used are histamine and methacholine.

 Patients perform spirometry without inhaling the agent and then inhale increasingly higher doses of the agent.
 After each incremental dose inhalation, spirometry is performed.
-Patients who demonstrate a reduction in FEV1 of 20% with a low dose of methacholine or histamine have nonspecific hyperresponsiveness.
+Patients who demonstrate a reduction in FEV1 of 20 percent with a low dose of methacholine or histamine have nonspecific hyperresponsiveness.
 Although some patients without asthma demonstrate hyperresponsiveness, most patients with a positive reaction have asthma.

 The other common bronchoprovocation test is the exercise challenge test, which is used primarily with patients whose asthma is triggered by exercise.
 The patient performs spirometry and then exercises, usually on a treadmill or exercise cycle.
 The exercise test should resemble as closely as possible the conditions under which the symptoms are usually triggered.
 After the patient exercises, spirometry is repeated.
-This may be done several times, immediately after exercise and periodically, until there is a drop in the FEV1 greater than 20% or until 30 minutes have elapsed.
+This may be done several times, immediately after exercise and periodically, until there is a drop in the FEV1 greater than 20 percent or until 30 minutes have elapsed.

 Other Asthma Tests